MindSphere Gateway¶

 WebSockets¶

 The WebSocket communication protocol allows for full-duplex communication over a TCP connection.
-MindSphere Gateway supports WebSocket connections between web client and server of a web application.
-In order to enable WebSockets, the web client and the backend server must be able to establish and drive the WebSocket connection using the secured wss
+Industrial IoT Gateway supports WebSocket connections between the web client and the server of a web application.
+To enable WebSockets, the web client and the backend server must be able to establish and drive the WebSocket connection using the secured wss

 scheme.
-MindSphere Gateway acts as proxy for WebSocket connections, similar as for HTTP requests.
+Industrial IoT Gateway acts as a proxy for WebSocket connections, similar to HTTP requests.

 Configuring Applications for WebSocket Connections¶

-To configure WebSockets, an application requires an endpoint registered at MindSphere Gateway, which allows for HTTP GET requests and is capable of WebSocket.
-When the web client sends a WebSocket Upgrade request to this endpoint, the WebSocket connection is established it.
+To configure WebSockets, an application requires an endpoint registered with the Industrial IoT Gateway that supports HTTP GET requests and is capable of handling WebSocket connections.
+When the web client sends a WebSocket Upgrade request to this endpoint, the WebSocket connection is established.

 Note